-Last update: 07.24.2018
+Last update: 12.13.2018

 This is a volunteer-run VPN network, the child project of SoftEther VPN.
-In other words, it is an extended plug-in for the SoftEther VPN software.
+In other words, it’s an extended plug-in for the SoftEther VPN software.
 This is an absolutely free VPN service.
 Since the whole network of VPN servers is provided by volunteers, the IP addresses are totally dynamic and the number of servers may constantly fluctuate.

 You must be joking, right?
 Have you read the Overview section?
 Because if you have, you wouldn’t consider VPN Gate safe to use at all; well, depending on your needs, of course.

 A little history

 The first version of SoftEther VPN saw the light of day back in 2004.
 The Japanese Government considered it as a “dangerous tool for both computer-security and the existing commercial VPN vendors’ industry.”
 As a consequence, the distribution of SoftEther 1.0 as freeware had to stop, and Mitsubishi Materials Corporation stepped in as the seller for 10 years.
 This contract expired in 2014 and since then, both, “father and child” have been available for free as per the wishes of the founders.

 The main goal of this research and development project has always been the ability to break through government firewalls to browse restricted websites like YouTube and Facebook in China.
 Another goal was to disguise your true IP address.
 So far so good.